Meet The Ecovia Renewables Team

 Xiaoxia "Nina" Lin is a professor in Chemical Engineering and Biomedical Engineering at the University Of Michigan - Ann Arbor.
 Her research group focuses on investigating microbial systems, particularly microbial communities, using systems biology and synthetic biology approaches.
 Her laboratory aims to engineer microorganisms to address critical needs faced by our society such as sustainable biofuel and chemical production.
 Nina's work has been published in a wide spectrum of peer-reviewed journals.
 Her group has been funded by government agencies, including the NSF, NIH, and USDA.
 She is Co-Founder of Ecovia Renewables LLC and serves as the company's Scientific Advisor.

-Drew Hertig, MBA, CLP, Business Development
+Drew Hertig, MBA, CLP, Chief Business Officer

 Samuel Kohley, Microbiology & Polymer Chemistry